Jennifer Phang

 Jennifer Phang (/pɑːŋ/ PONG) is an American filmmaker (writer, director, producer), most known for her feature films Advantageous (2015) and Half-Life (2008).
 Advantageous premiered at the 2015 Sundance Film Festival, winning a Special Jury Award for Collaborative Vision, and was based on her award-winning short film of the same name.
-Half-Life premiered at the 2008 Sundance Film Festival and won "Best Film" awards at a number of film festivals including the Gen Art Film Festival, the San Francisco International Asian American Film Festival (now known as CAAMFest) as well an "Emerging Director Award" at the Asian American International Film Festival.
+Half-Life premiered at the 2008 Sundance Film Festival and won "Best Film" awards at a number of film festivals including the Gen Art Film Festival, the San Francisco International Asian American Film Festival (now known as CAAMFest) as well as an "Emerging Director Award" at the Asian American International Film Festival.

 Early life

-Phang grew up in the Bay Area and is currently based in San Francisco.
+Phang grew up in the San Francisco Bay Area.
 She was born in Berkeley, California and is of mixed Chinese Malaysian and Vietnamese heritage.
 She graduated from Pomona College with a Bachelor of Arts in Media Studies, and also graduated from the American Film Institute with a Masters of Fine Arts (M.F.A.) in Film Directing.
 She has also participated in the San Francisco Film Society Women Filmmaker Fellowship.

 In 2008, Phang was named as one of the "25 new Faces of Independent Film" by Filmmaker Magazine.
 In 2015, she was selected as one of six Women at Sundance Fellows.
 In 2016 she was also selected for the Warner Bros.
 Television Directors' Workshop where she met the director/producer of Breaking Bad and Game of Thrones, Michelle MacLaren, who became her mentor.